suncoast-devs/handbook/lessons/full-stack-build-an-app/08-adding-search.md

 named `filter` if present, otherwise the variable `filter` will be `null`.

 We can use this to our advantage in the implementation.
-If the `filter` variable is `null` we simply return the list of all restaurants from the context.
+If the `filter` variable is `null,` we return all restaurants.
 Otherwise, we add a `Where` method to only include the `restaurant` where the `Name` property contains the phrase in the `filter` variable.

 ```csharp
 if (filter == null)